Linseed Oil

-There are two additional types of linseed oil: the sun-thickened type and the blown type.
-The former is placed in a long, flat vat, which is important to achieve the largest possible area for oxidation, and then placed in the sun, whereby it must be stirred regularly to prevent film from forming.
-For the latter, an aerator is used; constant circulation prevents the formation of film.
-The advantages of these two production methods is that the oil consistency becomes thicker and the volume hardly increases while drying (which reduces the risk of wrinkles and cracks); and that the linseed oil becomes lighter (through bleaching) and the drying time shorter.
-These two special types of linseed oil are used in painting, especially in Flemish baroque painting, as well as in violin making.
+There are two other types of linseed oil: sun thickened and blown.
+The former is placed in the sun for several months in a shallow tub, important for maximizing the oxidation surface, but stirring regularly to prevent film formation.
+In the second, an aerator is used, which also prevents film formation by constant agitation.
+The advantages of these two production methods are that the consistency is more viscous and the increase in volume during drying is small, (reduces the risk of wrinkling and cracking), and that the linseed oil is bleached (lighter) and the drying time is reduced.
+These two special grades of linseed oil are used in painting, especially Flemish Baroque painting and violin making.

 Use